material-motion/material-motion/specifications/interactions/transitions/platform/ios/life_of_a_transition_controller.md

 The transition controller informs iOS that the transition has completed once the scheduler has idled.

-At this point the transition controller throws away its Director instance.
+The transition controller now throws away its Director instance.